Tie stall

 Tie stalls, also known as stanchion or stall barn, are a type of stall where animals are tethered at the neck to their stall.
 It is mostly used in the dairy industry, although horses might also be stalled in tie stalls (often referred to as stands or straight stalls).
-Typical the barn has two rows of stalls, where the cow is tied up for resting, feeding, milking and watering.
+Typically, the barn has two rows of stalls, where the cow is tied up for resting, feeding, milking and watering.
 This type of housing is used in both regular and organic farming.

 History

 Deep litter barns were commonly used on mainland Europe until the late 19th century.
 The mixture of bedding material (usually straw) and manure proved to be perfect fertilizer.
 However, the introduction of artificial fertilizer meant farmers no longer needed to use animal manure as fertilizer.
 In addition, around 1870, people started to increasingly realize hygiene within the dairy industry was important.
 Cows in deep litter barns were often dirty, which meant they also had dirty udders, resulting in contamination of the milk.
 Standing in manure all day also resulted in lameness and other hoof problems.
 Hence, farmers started to build the more hygienic tie stalls.
 After World War II farmers started to replace tie stalls with the free stall barn.